floydspace/effect-presentations/README.md

 I build these using [obsidian.md](https://obsidian.md/) and the [advanced-slides plugin](https://github.com/MSzturc/obsidian-advanced-slides): I take each slide, printscreen it, and splice it with my audio using [reaper.fm](http://reaper.fm/).

+In the most recent video I used [Animotion](https://animotion.pages.dev/) to render the slides, to do this go to `slides/` and run `pnpm dev`

 ---

 # Recommended Effect Reading